diother/hintermann-nextjs/README.md

 ## Contact

-For any inquiries or support, please reach out to us to me at ungureanurobertbv@gmail.ro
+For any inquiries or support, please reach out to me at ungureanurobertbv@gmail.ro.